Kelly Dodd Wants Meghan King Edmonds And Peggy Sulahian Fired From ‘The Real Housewives Of Orange County’

-Kelly Dodd was asked about her thoughts on the upcoming casting for The Real Housewives of Orange County during an appearance on Heather McDonald’s Juicy Scoop podcast and during the episode, she didn’t hold back.
+Kelly Dodd was asked about her thoughts on the upcoming casting for The Real Housewives of Orange County during an appearance on Heather McDonald’s Juicy Scoop podcast, and during the episode, she didn’t hold back.

 As the 12th season of The Real Housewives of Orange County comes to a close, rumors are swirling in regard to who may be asked back to the series and who will be let go and while an official cast lineup won’t be made until next year, Kelly Dodd already knows who she would like to see get axed from the franchise.